 VA loans, administered by the U.S. Department of Veterans Affairs, have a lot in common with typical mortgages.
 Borrowers can obtain financial assistance to purchase a home, and are required to make monthly payments until they repay the debt.
 However, this type of mortgage loan comes with additional benefits many others don’t offer.

 What Benefits Do VA Loans Offer?

-Other benefits of using a VA loan include:
+Other advantages of VA loans include:

-- Lower fees
+- Lower interest fees